-- List of supported Application Identifiers (AIDs); e.g., Cirrus, Maestro, PLUS - In order to process transactions as chip, the ATM must contain a list of the supported AIDs for all payment networks supported by the ATM (refer to Section 2.3 for more details). - List of EMV Tags that will be sent to the acquiring system - Ensure that the ATM reads or generates all tags required by the payment networks that are supported by the ATM, and includes those in the message to the ATMdriving host. - Set the value for Terminal Action Codes (TAC) - Ensure that the TACs specified for each payment network supported by the ATM are properly set.
-Each AID will have an associated set of TACs as specified by those payment networks.
-In today's environment, the TACs supplied for ATMs will indicate that all transactions are to be sent online.
-(Refer to Section 7.11 for more details.)
+- List of supported Application Identifiers (AIDs); e.g., Cirrus, Maestro, PLUS, and U.S. Common Debit AIDs6 - In order to process transactions as chip, the ATM must contain a list of the supported AIDs for all payment networks supported by the ATM (refer to Section 2.3 for more details). - List of EMV Tags that will be sent to the acquiring system - Ensure that the ATM reads or generates all tags required by the payment networks that are supported by the ATM, and includes those in the message to the ATM-driving host. - Set the value for Terminal Action Codes (TAC)